stigjoran/semester-project/docs/work-log.md

 Adjusted hero section and CTA components for consistent spacing and layout behavior.
 There is still alot to correct, but i'll have to do it when i feel better, still a bit sick.
 So i'll wrapp it up here and dive under the sheets.
 Good week all in all though!

+4.12.2025
+The past week I've been completing my four pages, got the last one done today.
+Have to take a step back and look at the "final" product tomorrow.
+Went through and cleaned the global CSS file, removed unused selectors and duplicated blocks.
+Fixed several syntax issues (rgba commas, brightness filter, box-shadow apacing).
+Updated exhibitions grid spacing and responsiveness.
+Verified skip-link on all foure pages and added id=main across pages. then i validated pages ageins accessibility, semantics and the gradeing criteria.
+Tomorrow I'll go over it again, and ask family or friends to review the page.
+Also i have to make an GitHub page to acutally make it "live".
+Actualy forgot how i did it last time, youtubes next! hehe.
+GOOD NIGHT! :D